w0d4/yt-backup/README.md

 CREATE DATABASE mydatabase CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 GRANT ALL ON mydatabase.* TO 'user' IDENTIFIED BY 'password';
 ```
-3. Configure a rclone remote.
+3. Configure an rclone remote.
 If remote points to cloud storage, I strongly recommend to add a crypt remote
-4. Modify `config.json` to match your system paths, database and rclone remote
+4. Modify `config.json.example` to match your system paths, database and rclone remote.
+Save this as `config.json`

-   ***Note:*** `git commit` your config.json, so it will not be overwritten by new ones in the repo every time you pull

 5. Put your client secret json from Google into project directory and name it `client_secret.json`
 6. Add your database as datasource in Grafana.
-Best name it yt-backup.
+Best name it `yt-backup`.

-### Creating client_secrets file
+### Creating client_secret.json file
 - Go to the Google [console](https://console.developers.google.com/).
 - *Create project*.
 - Side menu: *APIs & auth -> APIs*.